Global Health Workshop Preconference

 - Participants will be able to demonstrate the knowledge required to perform the basic operations of laptop sized ultrasound units.

 - Participants will be able to describe different point-of-care ultrasound protocols and how they can be applied in the global health setting.

 - Participants will be able to begin to perform and interpret point-of-care ultrasound protocols.

-Since 1975, more than 3 million refugees have settled in the U.S., fleeing unrest, conflict, and persecution.
-Despite vast diversity in the refugee population, there are commonalities in the refugee experience and subsequent health outcomes.
-This session will provide a broad overview of clinical issues in refugee health, and identify best practices for the care of refugee populations via community-based partnerships.
-Through case studies, didactics and a facilitated discussion, topics covered will include: the refugee journey from displacement to resettlement; the refugee entrance exam; recommended screenings; refugee women’s health issues (including FGM); torture; non-communicable diseases in refugee populations; and how to create a refugee health program at your clinical/educational site.
+Since 1975, more than three million refugees settled in the U.S., fleeing unrest, conflict, and persecution.
+Refugees are a very diverse group ethnically, culturally, religiously, socioeconomically, and educationally.
+Despite this heterogeneity, there are commonalities in the refugee experience and subsequent health outcomes.
+This session will provide a broad overview of clinical issues in refugee health, as well as identify best practices for the care of refugee populations via community-based partnerships.
+Through case studies, didactics, and a facilitated discussion, topics covered will include: the refugee journey from displacement to resettlement, the refugee entrance exam, recommended screenings, refugee women’s health issues (including female genital mutilation), trauma-informed care, non-communicable diseases in refugee populations, and creating a refugee health program at your clinical or educational site.

-- Participants will understand the resettlement process for refugees and discuss how this process differs from that of other newcomers to the US.
+- Participants will be able to understand the resettlement process for refugees and other forced migrants, including asylum seekers and unaccompanied minors, and discuss how this process differs from that of other immigrants to the US.

-- Participants will learn how to follow screening guidelines for common infectious diseases, identify mental health concerns, and manage chronic conditions among newly arrived refugees.
+- Participants will be able to follow screening guidelines for common infectious diseases, identify mental health concerns, and manage chronic conditions among newly arrived refugees.

-- Participants will recognize how cultural beliefs and practices that may impact maternal and child health in refugee communities.
+- Participants will be able to recognize how cultural beliefs and practices may impact maternal and child health in refugee communities.

-- Participants will collaborate to design a tool-kit for the integration of refugee health into their clinical or educational site, or the implementation of a dedicated refugee health program or clinic.
+- Participants will be able to create a plan to integrate refugee health into their clinical or educational site, or to implement a dedicated refugee health program or clinic.